InternationalColorConsortium/DemoIccMAX/Readme.md

 /usr/local/lib/libgnutls.so.30: version `GNUTLS_3_6_3' not found (required by /usr/lib/x86_64-linux-gnu/gio/modules/libgiognutls.so)
 Failed to load module: /usr/lib/x86_64-linux-gnu/gio/modules/libgiognutls.so
 ```
-This appears to be harmless but running `apt-cache policy libgnutls30` or
+The above error messages appear to be harmless, but running
-`gntls-cli -v` will likely indicate a different (later) version of gnutls.
+`apt-cache policy libgnutls30` or `gntls-cli -v` will likely indicate a
+different (later) version of gnutls.

 ## License